nikolasklein/gloam/README.md

 ## Technological keypoints of gloam.io
 - Analyzing the sunrise phases and creating parameterized spectra with RainbowVis-JS
 - Getting the different sunrise/sunset- and twilight-times based on a user given latitude
-- Sorting the different times into one day
-- Connecting one day to the RainbowVis-JS - spectra
+- Connecting the one day sequence to the spectra

-Since the code (which is basically located in one .js file) is a little bit messy—sorry for that—I'm trying to describe the technological keypoints which make the whole thing come to life.
+Since the code (which is located in one .js file) is a little bit messy—sorry for that—I'm trying to describe the technological keypoints which make the whole thing come to life.

 ## Analyzing the twilight and creating spectra with the help of RainbowVis-JS